moksh-garg/moksh-garg.github.io/photos.md

-Humayun's Tomb: Constructed circa 1570, it is a massiv tomb with over 150 Mughals burried inside.
+Humayun's Tomb: Constructed circa 1570, it is a massive structure with over 150 Mughals burried inside.
 ![Humayun's Tomb](/assets/img/image1.jpg)